 Asili is an exciting business that offers clean water, agricultural services, and a health clinic to area communities.
 Designed by the American Refugee Committee (ARC), IDEO.org, and the people of Kabare themselves, Asili has distributed millions of liters of water, seen local farmers’ incomes and outputs jump tremendously, and had thousands of patients at its three health clinics since they were established in 2014.

-Perhaps what’s most important, especially in a landscape of failed international development projects, is that Asili was born from, and is run by, the people of Kabare.
+Perhaps what’s most important, especially in a landscape of failed international development projects, is that Asili was born from--and is run by--the people of Kabare.

 In 2013, the American Refugee Committee (ARC) approached IDEO.org with a bold challenge: How might we build a community-owned, for-profit business in eastern DRC to support better health and improved livelihoods?

-Over the past three years, we began to explore this question with ARC and the myriad of others it opened up.
+Over the past four years, we began to explore this question with ARC and the myriad of others it opened up.
 In a place marred by a broken aid system, where free and low-quality services are the norm, could a new business survive?
 What would it take to drum up customers?
 What do people want?
 What would they pay for?
 How can we design world-class services?
 And what would it take for the evolution of Asili to come from the community, not from us and ARC?